 *Disclaimer: This article may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-How to make no-bake peanut butter oatmeal balls:
+How to make peanut butter energy bites:

-Keep scrolling for the full recipe and measurements!
+Keep scrolling for the full recipe and measurements.
 We'll start here with a quick overview!

 - Measure 2 cups of whole grain oats into a small mixing bowl.

 - Add peanut butter and honey.
 Mix well.

 - Stir in your chopped pecans, chia seeds and chocolate chips (I highly recommend Ghirardelli Dark Chocolate Chips - they are SOOO good).

 - If dough is too crumbly, add just a little bit of extra peanut butter or a teaspoon of cold water.

 - Use a small cookie scoop to portion dough evenly and roll into balls.